 Although conservation is often achieved at a local scale, ecological impacts can be regional, national, and even global in scope.
 Better understanding the dynamics of single woodlots, local watersheds, or the New England region as a whole — and factoring in the role of people in those ecosystems — helps to inform decisions that sustain rather than degrade the natural landscape.

-The W&W Stewardship Science initiative provides a clear methodology that allows groups and individuals throughout New England to monitor long-term plots on their conserved land.
+The W&W Stewardship Science initiative, led by Ed Faison at Highstead, provides a clear methodology that allows groups and individuals throughout New England to monitor long-term plots on their conserved land.
 This “citizen science” initiative is contributing to a growing database on New England forest dynamics.
 The project encourages landowners, organizations, and agencies to better understand and use ecological research results in forest management and policy decisions.